Lucas749/Instagram-Media-Scraper/README.md

 1. Specify folder location and chromedriver path in the script
 2. Run script and type in instagram usernames

 # NOTE: Please do not misuse this script.
-This program was created as a fun project to familiarize myself with web scraping.
+This program was created as a fun project during the Coronavirus outbreak to familiarize myself with web scraping.